 - The requester’s signature (written request only).

-A voter may pick up their ballot once the Supervisor of Elections has printed and made your ballot available.
-You have until the day before the election to pick up your ballot.
-Starting nine (9) days prior to the day of the election, any voter may designate in writing a person to pick up their ballot.
-The designated person may not pick up more than two Vote by Mail ballots per election, other than the designee’s own ballot, except for ballots being picked up for the designee’s immediate family.
+A voter may pick up their ballot starting forty (40) days prior to Election Day.
+Any voter may designate in writing a person to pick up their ballot.
+The designated person may not pick up more than two Vote-by-Mail ballots per election, other than the designee’s own ballot, except for ballots being picked up for the designee’s immediate family.
 The designee has to provide written authorization from the voter and picture identification.
 The Affidavit to Pick-Up a Vote by Mail Ballot for a Voter must also be completed that states the designee has been authorized by the voter to pick up their ballot.
 The designee will need to indicate their relationship to the voter.

 Affidavit to Pick-Up a Vote by Mail Ballot for a Voter

-Note: Voters can ONLY pick-up a ballot ON Election Day if there is an emergency, to the extent that the elector will be unable to go to his or her assigned polling place.
+Note: Voters can ONLY pick-up a ballot during Early Voting and on Election Day if there is an emergency, to the extent that the elector will be unable to go to his or her assigned polling place.
 The Election Day Vote by Mail Ballot Delivery Affidavit must be completed by the voter that describes the emergency.

 Election Day Vote by Mail Ballot Delivery Affidavit